HRA vs. HSA vs. FSA comparison chart

 Unlike an HRA, both you and your employee can contribute funds to this account, so it’s a combination of your employee’s money and money provided by your organization.

-To contribute to an HSA, the employee must enroll in an HSA-qualified HDHP.
-All contributions remain in the HSA indefinitely until your employee uses them.
+To contribute to an HSA, the employee must enroll in an HSA-qualified high deductible health plan (HDHP).
+All contributions remain in the HSA indefinitely until an employee uses them.
 There’s no vesting schedule or tax penalty if the money goes unspent, and the funds roll over yearly.
-But annual contribution limits control how much you can contribute in a given year.
+However, annual limits determine the maximum amount you can contribute.

 Flexible spending account (FSA)

+Finally, there’s the healthcare FSA.
+An FSA is another employee benefit that allows for tax-free reimbursement of qualified healthcare expenses.
+Like an HRA, health FSAs are also employer-owned accounts.
 Employees contribute to their FSA through payroll deductions (up to the annual contribution limit) taken out on a pre-tax basis.
-Just like an HSA, the employer can contribute funds as well.
+Just like an HSA, employers can also contribute funds to their employees' accounts.

 HRA